Apply for a TV Channel Operations & Broadcasting Business License in Dubai

 Activity Code 6020.01 is specifically designed to permit the creation of a complete television channel programme.
 This encompasses the full spectrum of channel production and delivery, whether the content is purchased from third-party suppliers, self-produced in-house, or assembled through a combination of both approaches.

-Under this licence, operators are authorised to engage in scheduling, packaging, and broadcasting of their channel output.
-This means a single licence covers the editorial and operational functions of running a television channel from end to end, including commissioning, acquisition, post-production coordination, and transmission management.
+Under this license, operators are authorised to engage in scheduling, packaging, and broadcasting of their channel output.
+This means a single license covers the editorial and operational functions of running a television channel from end to end, including commissioning, acquisition, post-production coordination, and transmission management.

 Independent content producers seeking to launch their own branded channel